What Does Conservatism Mean? The Origin and Types of Conservatism

 An Introduction to Conservatism Classical, Social, and Economic

-- In its classical form (classical conservatism) it focuses on order through classical power structures like the church and state (it favors authority of the few or one, and not individual liberty of the many).
+- In its classical form (classical conservatism) it focuses on authority and order through traditional/classical power structures like the church and state (it favors authority of the few or one, and not individual liberty of the many).

 - Economically, classical conservatism generally favors state controlled economies and protectionism (a protectionist mercantile economy run by the state).
 Meanwhile, social conservatism generally favors free-markets mixed with protectionism (for example rejecting globalism and favoring the native population).
 Very different from both of the aforementioned is fiscal conservatism.
 Fiscal conservatism is only loosely related to general classical and social conservatism, it is literally “being conservative economically” and would involve mitigating risks and paying down debts.